Forth-Standard/forth200x/document/recognizers-2025-09-11.md

    how to change `rec-forth`, as there are different preferences among committee members.

-   This proposal contains pre-defined recognizers `rec-name rec-number rec-float`, which can be used with `set-recs` or for defining a recognizer sequence.
+   This proposal contains pre-defined recognizers `rec-local rec-name rec-number rec-float`, which can be used with `set-recs` or for defining a recognizer sequence.

 3. Programs that define new recognizers that use existing translation tokens.
 New recognizers are usually colon definitions.
-Proposed-standard translation tokens are `translate-none translate-cell translate-dcell translate-float translate-name`.
+Proposed-standard translation tokens are `translate-none translate-cell translate-dcell translate-float translate-local translate-name`.
 There is also `rec-none`, which is sometimes a useful factor when defining recognizers.